 Emotional Intelligence is not just trendy.
 It is becoming part of the every day work place for high performers and producers.
 In addition, it’s becoming a yearly positive practice of 77% of Fortune 100 & Fortune 500 businesses in the way they value and assess their leaders, stakeholders, teams, productivity and effectiveness.
-A simple question can help you to evaluate whether or not you need to provide EQ work for your organization: “Does stress and/or emotion affect my employees performance and productivity?”
+A simple question can help you to evaluate whether or not you need to provide EQ work for your organization: “Does stress, limiting beliefs, and/or emotion affect my employees performance and productivity?”
 If your answer is “Yes”, then you need to learn about EQ/EI.

 What is EI?

 As the EQ-i 2.0 measures emotional intelligence (EI), it’s important to consider what EI is, what it measures, and how is can impact people and the workplace.